UBC-MDS/regscoreR/doc/proposal.md

 #### Introduction

-AIC stands for Akaikeâs Information Criterion.
+AIC stands for Akaike's Information Criterion.
 It estimates the quality of a model, relative to each of other models.
 The lower AIC score is, the better the model is.
 Therefore, a model with lowest AIC - in comparison to others, is chosen.

 ```
 AIC = n*log(residual sum of squares/n) + 2K